squeakyspacebar/phonograph/README.md

 ## Getting Started

+It's recommended you use a virtual environment with this project, either through [virtualenv](https://virtualenv.pypa.io/en/latest/), [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/), or Python 3's included [venv](https://docs.python.org/3/library/venv.html) module.

+The dependencies in `requirements.txt` don't explicitly include a [backend for Keras](https://keras.io/backend/), so you'll have to install Tensorflow or Theano manually and configure Keras to use it if necessary.

-If you're interested in using this code, it probably doesn't need to be said, but use [Pip](https://pypi.python.org/pypi/pip) to install the Python package dependencies:
+Use [Pip](https://pypi.python.org/pypi/pip) to install the Python package dependencies:

 ```
-pip3 install requirements.txt
+pip3 install -r requirements.txt
 ```

 You can call the main script from the command line: